 In the short and medium term, if the E/D/E receives positive feedback on its performance from members and suppliers, and if the E/D/E staff is motivated and approach its work in a positive mood.
 And in the long term, if the E/D/E and the entire association have a stable and sustainable position in the market and generate benefits for stakeholders and customers.

-Markus Peterhänsel (Head of Strategy department and COO) has been working as a consultant at SEDLÁK & PARTNER since 2004.
+Markus Peterhänsel has been working as a consultant at SEDLÁK & PARTNER from 2004 to 2021.
 With his professional expertise and his comprehensive methodical and analytical skills, he has successfully supported both groups and medium-sized companies in processes for strategic positioning on a national and international level.

 Read the interview in